jaredkrinke/md2blog/content/quick-start.md

 ```

 # Publishing
-md2blog doesn't have any built-in support for publishing sites, but all you have to do is simply copy everything from `out/` to your web root.
+md2blog doesn't have any built-in support for publishing sites, but all that's required is copying everything from `out/` to your web root.

 ## Publishing to GitHub pages
 If you're planning to publish to [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages), here's an example: